Vanderbilt MBA Curriculum

-Few business schools prepare you for success like Owen does.
+Few business schools prepare you for success like Vanderbilt does.
 It starts with academic rigor, under the leadership of outstanding faculty who have helped shape entire industries and fields of study.
 It includes an unusual degree of practical learning and real-world projects.

 Owen also gives you the flexibility to shape your own curriculum to your needs and career goals.
 And the small-by-design closeness of our community means that you have opportunities to form deeper and more rewarding relationships with our faculty and staff.